eburghar/rconfd/README.md

 }
 ```

-The root keys of the config files are jsonnet templates (absolute or relative to `-d` argument).
+The root keys of the config files are jsonnet templates path (absolute or relative to `-d` argument).
 Each template is
 a multi file output jsonnet template, meaning that its root keys represent the paths of the files to be generated
 (absolute or relative to `dir`), while the values represent the files' content. `user` and `mode` set the owner
 and file permissions on successful manifestation.

-`secrets` maps secret path to variable name, and are accessible inside jsonnet templates through a
+`secrets` maps a secret path to a variable name which become accessible inside jsonnet templates through a
-`secrets` [extVar](https://jsonnet.org/ref/stdlib.html) variable.
+`secrets` [extVar](https://jsonnet.org/ref/stdlib.html) object variable.
 The path has the following syntax:
 `backend:arg1,arg2,k1=v1,k2=v2:path`, and can contain environment variables expressions `${NAME}`, in which case
 it is the resulting string, after substitutions, that should conform to the aforementioned syntax.